 Literacy, both language and technology, is a critical need in the Belmont Cragin community.
-A survey from Wright College noted that in the Belmont Cragin community, 43.2% speak English, less than very well and over one-third have less than a high school diploma.
-And, according to our surveys, approximately 80% of our adult students had never before touched a computer until having access to our training.
-Onward House is proud to offer adult education programs that meet the growing needs of the community.
+A survey from Wright College noted that in the Belmont Cragin community, 43.2% speak English less than very well, and over one-third have less than a high school diploma.
+And, according to our surveys, approximately 80% of our adult students had never used a computer before having access to our classes.
+Onward House is proud to offer adult education programs that meet the ongoing needs of the community.

 Onward House offers:

 - ESL (English as a Second Language) Classes

 In collaboration with Wilbur Wright Community College and Northwest Community Church, Onward House offers computerized, Levels 3 and 4 English as a Second Language (ESL) evening classes for adults.
 Wright College provides the instruction, while Onward House and Northwest Community Church recruit and enroll participants.

 After being assessed by Wright College, participants are placed in one of four levels: Levels 1 and 2 are taught at Northwest Community Church, and Levels 3 and 4 are hosted by Onward House.

 Once students complete their ESL classes, they can continue their studies, pursue a degree, retrain for a new profession, or generally navigate through their daily lives with greater ease.
 Participants will have the ability to speak with their doctors, to sales clerks, and with their children’s teachers with greater confidence.

 Onward House offers participants the opportunity to practice their English skills when a volunteer is available to lead a study group.

 GED Class (currently suspended)